Posted on

 It’s a pleasure oil and a massage oil in one bottle.

-MYTH 1: It’s not safe
+Myth 1: It’s not safe

-“Is coconut oil safe as lube?”
+Many people Google: “Is coconut oil safe as a lubricant?”

-The only major rule: don’t use it with latex condoms (it can weaken latex).
+With pure, premium coconut oil, the answer is yes for most people.
+The only major rule: don’t use it with latex condoms — oil can weaken latex.

+Otherwise?
 It’s gentle, nutritive, and skin-friendly.

-MYTH 2: Coconut oil causes infections
+Myth 2: Coconut oil causes infections

-MYTH 3: It’s too heavy
+Myth 3: It’s too heavy

 Our coconut oil formula is naturally light, fluid, and feather-soft.
 It glides smoothly without tackiness — perfect for sensitive skin and effortless intimacy.